 Technological innovation is a cornerstone of our society, and we celebrate the past, present, and future of engineering.
-We promote general awareness and appreciation for the role of engineers in elevating humankind, while encouraging our youth to consider engineering as a career.
-We provide educational material as well as the hands-on experience at our facility.
+We promote general awareness and appreciation for the role of engineers in elevating humankind, while encouraging the next generation to consider engineering as a career.
+We provide educational material online as well as the hands-on experience at our facility.

-For over 13 years the ETC (formally Edison Exploratorium) has operated as a 501(c)3 nonprofit located in the Mohawk and Hudson Valley region, one of the centers of North America's engineering legacy.
+For over 13 years the ETC has operated as a 501(c)3 nonprofit located in the Mohawk and Hudson Valley region, one of the centers of North America's engineering legacy.
+About Us and open days and hours >

 See our online resources: webpages and videos useful for understanding